Engee documentation

 Details

-Specify the sampling rate, in hertz, as a positive scalar.
+Specify the sampling frequency, in hertz, as a positive scalar.

 Details

-Specify the slope of the linear FM sweep, in Hz/s, as a scalar.
+Specify the slope of the linear FM scan, in Hz/s, as a scalar.

-The input signal data x must correspond to sweeps with the slope specified by the SweepSlope property.
+The input data x must correspond to the scans with the specified SweepSlope slope property.

 This property can be set with single or double precision.